Houston-based personal training company partners with NASA for out-of-this-world opportunity

 He says that his passion towards healing sports injuries stems from a back injury he suffered from throughout high school that greatly affected his performance.
 Sutaria had gone to physical therapy to repair the injury, but was trained incorrectly, which lead to more pain.
 After studying kinesiology and exercise science, he was able to fix his own chronic pain and help others like him.

 "When I went into college with this physical therapy mindset, I wanted to help people get out of pain," Sutaria said.

 In addition to his degree, Sutaria and all of the trainers on his team have diplomas from the National Personal Training Institute.
 Sutaria says that the trainers approach is data and science driven, focusing on a series of fundamental exercise movement and coaching.

 "We've already helped hundreds of people, if you can help one person it's good for your community," said Sutaria.

 ST&F is working to strengthen corporate partnerships, where the personal training company would offer mobility stretching training and nutritional guidance.
 He wants to open a gym this year; the company currently offers services out of Next Level Fitness in West University.
-The new gym will likely contain special equipment from NASA, taking the partnership even further.
+The new gym will likely contain special equipment used at NASA, taking the collaboration even further.
 For now, clients that are interested in testing the equipment will have to travel to Clear Lake.

 In addition to the permanent location, services are available in the Bellaire, River Oaks, Galleria, Heights, Sugar Land, Spring, Midtown, and Downtown neighborhoods, according to the website, and while Sutaria isn't writing off plans to expand to other cities, the company will remain focused on Houston for now.